Andrii-D/optimize-gpx/README.md

 ## Overview
 1. Fix elevations using data from Shuttle Radar Topography Mission
-2. Split segments into two parts if the distance between to points exceeds the threshold (500m)
+2. Split segments into two parts if the distance between two points exceeds the threshold (500m)
 3. Reduce number of points using Ramer–Douglas–Peucker algorithm